rinigus/tbuilder/README.md

 * `macros` (list of strings) macros considered while parsing RPM SPEC and during the build.

+* `insource` (list of strings) SPEC packages that have to be built inside source directory.
+In this case, the sources will be copied into the build directory and the build will be run with the copied sources.

 * `provides` (dict with list of string values) additional symbols provided by RPM SPEC that are not detected by `rpmspec` query but can be used by other packages.
 This option is added for handling